Betterment/test_track_rails_client/README.md

 TestTrack.analytics_class_name = 'MyCustomAnalyticsClient'
 ```

-Your client must be a singleton or requre no initializer arguments, implement the following methods:
+Your client must be a singleton or require no initializer arguments, implement the following methods:

 ```ruby
 # Called when a new Split has been Assigned